France in the long nineteenth century: Asia

 France had colonies in Asia and looked for alliances and found in Japan a possible ally.
-At Japan's request Paris sent military missions in 1872–1880, in 1884–1889 and in 1918–1919 to help modernize the Japanese army.
+At Japan's request Paris sent military missions in 1872–1880, in 1884–1889 and in 1918–1919 to help modernise the Japanese army.
 Conflicts with China over Indochina climaxed during the Sino-French War (1884–1885).
 Admiral Courbet destroyed the Chinese fleet anchored at Foochow.
 The treaty ending the war, put France in a protectorate over northern and central Vietnam, which it divided into Tonkin and Annam.